How to Blur on CapCut? – Complete Guide

 To summarize all of this:

-Blurring a video on CapCut can hide specific portions of the video, or blur the entire video itself.
-It depends on what blurring technique you use.
+Blurring a video on CapCut can either conceal specific parts of the video or blur the entire video, depending on the technique you choose.

-You can blur the entire video using the first method on this list.
-The second method lets you blur a face or an object in the video.
+The first method allows you to blur the entire video, while the second method lets you blur a specific face or object within the video.

-Either way, both methods are easy (yeah, I should stop saying this at this point) to implement but if you have any questions, feel free to comment below!
+Both methods are straightforward to implement.
+If you have any questions, feel free to comment below!

 Also, check out this guide on adding text to a CapCut video.